alfanick/rest-cpp/README.md

 ##### Service
 Generates full featured Service class - use `rest-cpp generate service NAME [PATH]`.
 You may do anything you want in Service - every HTTP method is allowed.
-`PATH` is optional, if not given, URI is matched to snakecased `NAME`.
+`PATH` is optional, URI is matched to snakecased `NAME` unless given.

 Service class is generated in `services/NAME.cpp` as follows: